 There has never been a better time to be a brother of Theta Chi.
-Thanks to the hard work and generous donations of over 70 years of alumni, the brotherhood has a beautiful new house to call home.
+Thanks to the hard work and generous donations of over 70 years of alumni, the brotherhood has a beautiful house to call home.
 The renovation was completed in 2013 and includes three new bedrooms, two multipurpose rooms, and a remodeled porch.
 The brotherhood is incredibly grateful for this gift and takes great strides to preserve it for future generations.

 Our chapter’s philanthropy focuses on mental health, a cause which the entire brotherhood is devoted to.
-Over the past two years, our chapter has donated nearly $12,000 to the National Alliance on Mental Illness and On Our Own, a Charlottesville non-profit that provides free mental health treatment and services to Charlottesville residents.
+Over the past three semesters, our chapter has donated nearly $9,000 to On Our Own, a Charlottesville non-profit that provides free mental health treatment and services to Charlottesville residents.
 Additionally, our brothers volunteer with the Habitat for Humanity and the Madison House HELP Line.

-Following the death of chapter president Quentin Alcorn (’16), alumni of our chapter established a scholarship in his name.
+Following the death of chapter president Quentin Alcorn (16), alumni of our chapter established a scholarship in his name.
 The Quentin Alcorn Memorial Scholarship serves to recognize those at the University of Virginia who embody Quentin’s dedication, selfless service, love of learning, and his capacity for fun and humor, as well as ensuring his memory endures within the brotherhood and at the University.